ballerina-platform/ballerina-dev-website/learn/getting-started/writing-a-graphql-api-with-ballerina.md

 bal run
 ```

+> **Note:** The console should have warning logs related to the isolatedness of resources.
+It is a built-in service concurrency safety feature of Ballerina.

 If you connect to this service using the GraphQL Playground tool, you can see the following generated schema.

 ![Generated Schema](/learn/images/graphql-generated-schema.png)